 Our Customer Service: The Rise of Messaging Apps series will delve deeper into the possibilities that messaging app customer service offers.
-In three installments, we’ll analyze the advantages of messaging app customer service as it compares to telephone hotlines, e-mail, and then a mixed bag of more “modern” options, such as apps, social media, and live chat.
+In four installments, we’ll analyze the advantages of messaging app customer service as it compares to telephone hotlines, e-mail, and then a mixed bag of more “modern” options, such as apps, social media, and live chat.
 Today’s topic is Messaging Apps vs. E-mail.

 5 Reasons to Choose Messaging Apps over E-mail for Convenient Customer Service

 E-mails were once heralded as the modern, convenient way to communicate.
 Unfortunately for e-mail loyalists, that time has passed.
 E-mail is now considered slow, unwieldy, and unnecessarily formal.
 Yes, many of today’s consumers are still signed up for a variety of e-mail newsletters, but just as many leave the vast majority of newsletters unopened or delete them immediately.
 E-mail for customer service is also suffering.
 Toister Performance Solutions reports that customers expect businesses to respond to their emails within an hour, but a study by Stella Service shows that over half of retailers don’t respond to customer service emails at all.
 Engagement over e-mail is equally grim: a study from Epsilon showed that already in 2017, click rates in e-mails had stayed stagnant or declined for 14 quarters in a row.

 What should a brand do to ensure they have an approachable, effective channel for customer communication?
 Switch to messaging apps instead of e-mail!
 Messaging apps have a variety of advantages – not least of which are the incredible usage numbers around the world, spanning all age groups.
 We’ve compiled the five top reasons that messaging apps resonate better with consumers below, to help your company choose the future of customer communication.